Skincare is a balancing act.

 2. Boosts Skin Radiance

-Not only does niacinamide reduce the sallow, sunken look of unhealthy skin while promoting a healthy glow, it actively helps rebuild the body's natural defenses, which leads us to our next point.
+Clinical studies have proven the effectiveness of niacinamide in brightening skin by improving skin cell turnover rate.
+Therefore, not only does niacinamide reduce the sallow, sunken look of unhealthy skin promoting a healthy glow, it actively helps rebuild the body's natural defences.

-Niacinamide use helps the body create two key components that help protect your skin's outer layer: ceramides and elastin.
+Regular use of niacinamide helps the body create two key components that protect your skin's outer layer: ceramides and elastin.
 Topical niacinamide spurs the body to produce these crucial compounds, which in turn help tighten and strengthen the skin, sealing in precious hydration while blocking out harmful UV rays, environmental pollution, and other factors that cause oxidative stress on your skin.

-As mentioned before, sebum is the oil that your skin naturally produces.
-Sebum helps to regulate your body's temperature.
+As discussed before, sebum is the oil that your skin naturally produces.
+It helps to regulate your skin’s texture.
 Too little sebum, and your skin's texture becomes dry and scaly.
 Too much, and you set the stage for an acne breakout.

 Choosing the Right Niacinamide Concentration for Your Skin